withastro/docs/contributor-guides/translating-astro-docs.md

 - **Maintenance:** Low
 - **Size:** Medium

-The "Backend Services" pages explain how to use backend services alongside Astro, mostly database or auth-related ones.
+The "Backend Services" pages explain how to use backend services alongside Astro, mostly database or auth-related.

 Most of them are small "stub" pages, with little to no maintenance cost, with higher complexity and size for our most viewed guides: Firebase and Supabase.